FirelyTeam/firely-docs-firely-server/security/auditing.rst

       "InvalidAuditEventProcessingThreshold" : 100
     },

+with:

-``AuditEventSignatureEnabled`` must be set to `true` to enable the signature generation.
+``AuditEventSignatureEnabled`` must be set to ``true`` to enable the signature generation.

-``AuditEventSignatureSecret`` specifies the secret to be used when signing the audit event.
+``AuditEventSignatureSecret`` specifies the secret to be used when signing the AuditEvent.
 Currently, it can only contain a JSON Web Key Set ``Secret``.
  A JSON Web Key Set (JWKS) is a set of JSON Web Tokens (JWT) keys.
 The next section details how to generate a JWKS.

 .. note::